I’m going to preface today’s blog post. The way I preface most conversations that I have with clients about the various components of a human diet.

 Meaning for every 100 kcal your digest of protein, about 30 kcal are burned off just digesting it.

-Ultimately introducing more protein into your diet automatically boosts your metabolism during the day, as digestion accounts for about 10% of your total daily expenditure.
+Ultimately introducing more protein into your diet automatically boosts your metabolism during the day.
+Digestion accounts for about 10% of your total daily expenditure.

 It takes roughly 20 minutes for the hormones in your body to signal that you’re full from a meal.

-This wonderful little survival mechanism, is what allowed us to feast in times of need when we were hunter gatherers.
+This wonderful little survival mechanism, is what allowed us to feast in times of need as hunter gatherers.

-Of course, now, we are no longer hunter-gatherers, and food is in abundance, so we actually have to find ways to slow ourselves down and carry ourselves longer by feeling full.
+Of course, now, we are no longer hunter-gatherers.
+Food is in abundance, so we actually have to find ways to slow ourselves down.

-If your objectives are weight loss, this meal combination is typically awesome because you’ll eat less overall throughout the day, without having to worry a ton about things like calorie counting, or feeling hungry.
+If your objectives are weight loss, this meal combination is awesome.
+You’ll eat less throughout the day.
+Without having to worry about things like calorie counting, or feeling hungry.

 At the end of the day, no matter what the mix of macronutrients, meals with adequate protein make us feel more satisfied with our meal.